AgoraDoc/agora-style-guide/_content/language-and-grammar.md

 Methods and callbacks must be specified, so when referring to a method or callback, use a leading "the" followed by "method" or "callback".
 For example "the SDK triggers the Client.on("disable-local-video") callback".

-You can omit “the” and “method” or "callback" when the reader will understand what it is through context.
+You can omit "the" and "method" or "callback" when the reader will understand what it is through context.

 ``` admonition:: Example